Tanjung Malim–Port Klang Line: Former Rawang–Tanjung Malim shuttle service

 This 22 km stretch was the first portion of the Rawang-Ipoh double tracking and electrification project to become operational.
-The service was extended to Kuala Kubu Bharu on January 5, 2008.
-It was further extended to Tanjung Malim on June 1, 2009, and the service was renamed as the Rawang-Tanjung Malim shuttle service.
+The service was extended to on 5 January 2008.
+It was further extended to on 1 June 2009, and the service was renamed as the Rawang-Tanjung Malim shuttle service.

-Until 11 July 2016, passengers had to disembark at Rawang and transfer to the Rawang-Tanjung Malim shuttle service for stations north of Rawang.
+Until 11 July 2016, passengers had to disembark at and transfer to the Rawang-Tanjung Malim shuttle service for stations north of Rawang.
 Service ran at 30 minutes interval.
 The first and last trains to leave Rawang are at 05:42 and 21:24 while the first and last trains leaving Tanjung Malim are at 05:42 and 21:54.
 Journey time between Rawang and Tanjung Malim is 45 minutes.

 Beginning 12 July 2016, the Rawang-Tanjung Malim shuttle was terminated and was fully integrated into the Port Klang Line as a through service, with trains running all the way to Tanjung Malim.
 The line was effectively named the Tanjung Malim–Port Klang Line.